CivicActions/agile-ms/README.md

 returning participants from the prior phase.
-These workers conduct the Mississippi challenge’s use case regularly, so we thought that these users would give us a closer insight into whether the new application would address key concerns—and most importantly, be user friendly.
+These workers conduct the Mississippi challenge’s use case regularly, so we thought that these users would give us a closer insight into whether the new application would address key concerns—and most importantly, be user friendly (Req.4.3.2.1, 4.3.2.4).

 ![devsprint](https://cloud.githubusercontent.com/assets/5296671/19285974/bb5f5998-8fc1-11e6-8bea-9ae9f03133c2.png)